robusta-dev/robusta/docs/configuration/configuring-sinks.rst

 .. note::

     ``labels`` and ``annotations`` are both the Kubernetes resource labels and annotations (e.g. pod labels) and the Prometheus alert labels and annotations.
 If both contains the same label/annotation, the value from the Prometheus alert is preferred.

-.. details:: How do I find the ``identifier`` value to use in a match block?
+.. details:: How do I find the ``identifier`` value to use in a match block? (deprecated)

     For Prometheus alerts, it's always the alert name.